CCOh125/Mediamammal/README.md

 ## Installation
 - Download the folder.
 In chrome go to google extensions, turn on developer mode, click load unpacked and select this folder.

 - To set categories click on Extension icon and then Mediamammal.
-Add your categories (e.g., "Computer Science", "Basketball", "Meditation")
+Add your categories (e.g., "Computer Science", "Basketball", "Meditation").
+Click on a category to delete.
     - categories: Your goals and intrests that you want to improve in.

-- Log on to social media websites and enjoy!
+- Log on to social media websites and enjoy(you might have to wait some time)!
 Right now it works for **youtube.com** and instagram reels

 ## Changelog
 - v2.1: